The Batman Effect

 School attendance in senior schools is a huge issue across the country with the most recent Government figures showing that there are currently approximately 770,000 persistent school absentees in England; this number is continuing to rise.
 This is in part due to an increase in the emotional needs of young people.

 I regularly work two mornings a week in a local academy supporting young people, all funded by the academy, helping them to return to the classroom.
-The tools that I use in these sessions regularly incorporate the Batman effect and the results have been transformational.
+The tools that I use in these sessions regularly incorporate the Batman Effect and the results have been transformational.
 It’s been great to work with an academy that is so supportive of their students and open to new ways of thinking.

 We have a core three-week coaching programme for teens which our coaches use to support these clients, as other NLP coaches will know the results of using NLP can often be transformational very quickly.